alast-ai/AndFTP/README.md

 # AndFTP
 An FTP client I'm creating for no good reason.
-Look at my shite C# skills :D
+Please don't use this.
+Please don't ever use this.